Our home is all decorated for the Feast of Our Lady of Guadalupe!

 These flowers proved to be very versatile decorations!

 - 2 to 3 colors of tissue paper

 - 2 to 3 twist-ties

-- a small image of Our Lady of Guadalupe (possibly from a holy card)
+- a small image of Our Lady of Guadalupe (like those in this file)

 Cut the tissue paper into different sized squares.

 We made the largest about 12" by 12"